 Okay, some people are going to tell me that this isn’t truly ‘off the beaten track’, but I think this is worth mentioning.
 If you’re looking for tropical islands with plenty to do but without the 24/7 party culture of many of the Thai islands, then Malaysia might be the perfect destination for you.

-The west coast of the Malaysian peninsula is visited by many international and domestic tourists alike, as it has most of the cities, the tea plantations of the Cameron Highlands, as well as the jungle canopy walks in Taman Negara National Park.
+The west coast of the Malaysian peninsula is visited by many international and domestic tourists alike, as it has most of the cities, the tea plantations of the Cameron Highlands, as well as the jungle canopy walk in Taman Negara National Park.
 But you only need to head to the east coast to find many beaches and islands with a more relaxed atmosphere, as well as some of Malaysia’s less-discovered national parks (such as Belum National Park).
-There might be no guided canopy walks here, but you’ll find plenty of raw rainforest.
+There might be no guided canopy walks here, but you’ll find plenty of raw rainforests.

 Since Malaysia is mainly a Muslim country, there is a different attitude to alcohol.
 You can get a drink anywhere, but you won’t find the hedonistic party culture of some of the neighboring Thai coasts.
-The Perhentian Islands have more of a social traveller scene and a laidback vibe.
+The Perhentian Islands have more of a social traveler scene and a laidback vibe.
 There are also other more tucked-away islands with little development nearby, such as Lang Tengah and Gem Island (though expect a lot of mid-range resorts, and not much or any budget accommodation).

 Explore rural Myanmar